-Once the Rectory Manor, or today's Shrivenham House, was in the hands of the Barringtons, it meant that when the Trust period ended, it would feature in the day-today running of the estate.
-That day came in 1815 with the arrival of George Merryweather, who was the new Beckett Estate Steward, brought in by George Barrington, the fifth Viscount, in April 1815.
+The earliest confirmation that we have for the name of an occupier was from the tenure of George Merryweather, who was the new Beckett Estate Steward, brought in by George Barrington, the fifth Viscount, in April 1815.
 Within the Letters of George Merryweather, (published by SHS in 2020), there is much talk of Lady Effingham who took up residence in Shrivenham in 1818.
 We only know that it was Shrivenham House that she moved into, by the flurry of work that had to be organised before her arrival.
 In letter No 54, dated 19th June 1818, Merryweather noted, 'Your Lordship said the £500 to be expended in fitting up the house for Lady Effingham was to be defrayed out of the £10,000 taken upon Moses Akerman's and other farms.
 (Mortgaged).'
 And in April 1819, a note in Merrweather's accounts that refer to Lady Effingham, 'now living in The Rectory.'
 (BCA D/EX52/E1).
-Lady Effingham was related to Lady Catherine Berens, the wife of Rev. Edward Berens, the Vicar of Shrivenham 1804 -1859.
+Lady Effingham was related to Rev. Edward Berens, the Vicar of Shrivenham 1804 -1859.

 The Memoires of Augusta Barrington (Published by SHS in 2020), provided more information when on page 27, she wrote of Shrivenham House that it was, 'originally a farmhouse, altered and improved by a Lady Effingham.'
-(Could she have been confusing the house with the farm?)
 She continued by adding that, 'It was the home of my parents from 1824 until 1832.'
 Here she is referring to William Keppel the sixth Viscount who commissioned the removal of the old Beckett House and the building of the new one.
 (See Beckett & The Barringtons published by SHS in 2020).
 The Viscount and his family lived at Shrivenham House that was nick-named, 'Fangs' by the Barrington children, until part of the new house was ready for habitation in 1832.
 (Memoires of Augusta Barrington P.22).
 Dowager Elizabeth Barrington, the widow of the late George Lord Viscount Barrington (5th), having moved out of Shrivenham House that was granted to her by the Will of her husband, then returned.
 She had agreed to move to Watchfield House whilst work on the new Beckett House was carried out.
 She died in March 1841 and was interred in the family vault at St Andrew's Church.
 (See SHS N799 for more details on the vault).
-The first regular census took place in June of 1841 and as might be expected, some of the Dowager's grandchildren were at Shrivenham House at the time.
-(Below)
+The first regular census took place in June of

+1841 and as might be expected, some of the Dowager's grandchildren were at Shrivenham House at the time.

-Barrington Caroline Independant 40
+Barrington Caroline Independant 40 35 30 45 25 20 30

-Barrington Charlotte Independant 35
+Barrington Charlotte Independant

-Barrington Henry Independant 30
+Barrington Henry Independant

-Byle Elizabeth Servant with the Barringtons 45
+Byle Elizabeth Servant with the Barringtons

+Cuthbert Mary Servant with the Barringtons

+Dowlin Mary Servant with the Barringtons

+Haines Mable Servant with the Barringtons

-Cuthbert Mary Dowlin Mary Haines Mable Hamble Sarah Servant with the Barringtons 25
+Hamble Sarah Cox Francis Servant with the Barringtons 20

 Servant with the Barringtons 20

-Servant with the Barringtons 30

-Servant with the Barringtons 20

-Cox Francis Servant with the Barringtons 20